 By Tracy Brighten

-Scientists identify social media use as a risk factor in the rising trend of teenage depression
+Researchers identify social media use as a risk factor in the rising trend of teenage depression.

 Olivia checks Facebook to see what’s been happening since she looked an hour ago.
-It’s 11.30pm.
-She may spend ten minutes, or it may be a couple of hours if there are lots of posts.
+It’s 11.30 pm.
+She may spend ten minutes or it may be a couple of hours if there are lots of posts.
 Olivia has 453 friends.
-She posts a selfie showing her Deep Chestnut hair and waits for a response.
+She posts a selfie showing her Clairol Deep Chestnut hair and waits for a response.
 Three likes come through.
 She relaxes a little.

-Young people have access to iPods, iPads, smart phones and laptops, with round-the-clock connection to online social circles.
-Recent news and research has linked increased social media use to detrimental effects on wellbeing as the social media debate intensifies.
+Young people have access to iPods, iPads, smartphones and laptops, with round-the-clock connection to online social circles.
+With recent news and research linking increased social media use to detrimental effects on well-being, the social media debate is heating up.

-Cyber-bullying is in the spotlight.
-BBC’s Newsbeat recently interviewed a teenager who received counselling after being bullied on question-and-answer social networking site ask.fm; ‘It really damaged my self-confidence, I was much more quiet.’
+Having been under the radar, cyber-bullying is now in the spotlight.
+BBC’s Newsbeat recently interviewed a teenager who received counselling after being bullied on question-and-answer social networking site ask.fm: “It really damaged my self-confidence, I was much more quiet.”
 With over 117 million users worldwide, half of them under 18, ask.fm is worryingly popular.

 Teenage suicides linked to online hate and blackmail